David Irving: Early life

-Irving described his childhood in an interview with the American writer Ron Rosenbaum as: "Unlike the Americans, we English suffered great deprivations ... we went through childhood with no toys.
+Irving described his childhood in an interview with the American writer Ron Rosenbaum: "Unlike the Americans, we English suffered great deprivations ... we went through childhood with no toys.
 We had no kind of childhood at all.
 We were living on an island that was crowded with other people's armies".
-According to his brother, Nicholas, David has been a provocateur and prankster since his youth.
-Nicholas Irving has said that "David used to run toward bombed out houses shouting 'Heil Hitler!'", a statement which Irving denies.
+According to his twin brother, Nicholas, David was a provocateur and prankster since his youth.
+He said that "David used to run toward bombed out houses shouting 'Heil Hitler!'", a statement which Irving denied.
+Irving also told Rosenbaum that he had held Holocaust-denialist views since childhood because of his objections to cartoon caricatures of Adolf Hitler and other Nazi leaders published in the British wartime press.

-Irving went on to say to Rosenbaum that his negationist views about World War II dated to his childhood, particularly due to his objections to the way Adolf Hitler was portrayed in the British media during the war.
-Irving asserted that his sceptical views about the Third Reich were rooted in his doubts about the cartoonist caricatures of Hitler and the other Nazi leaders published in the British wartime press.

 Student years

-After completing A levels at Brentwood School, Irving studied for a physics degree at Imperial College London, leaving after the first year.
+After completing his A levels at Brentwood School, Irving studied for a physics degree at Imperial College London, leaving after the first year.
 He did not complete the course because of financial constraints.

-Irving later studied for two years toward a degree in Economics in the department of Political Economy at University College London.
-He again had to drop out, however, due to lack of funds.
-During this period at university, he participated in a debate on Commonwealth immigration, seconding British Union of Fascists founder Sir Oswald Mosley.
+Irving later resumed his studies but had to drop out again for the same reason.

 Carnival Times article

 Irving's time as an editor of the Carnival Times, a student rag mag of the University of London Carnival Committee, became controversial in 1959 when he added a "secret supplement" to the magazine.
 This supplement contained an article in which he called Hitler the "greatest unifying force Europe has known since Charlemagne".
 Although Irving deflected criticism by characterising the Carnival Times as "satirical", he also stated that "the formation of a European Union is interpreted as building a group of superior peoples, and the Jews have always viewed with suspicion the emergence of any 'master-race' (other than their own, of course)".
 Opponents also viewed a cartoon included in the supplement as racist and criticised another article in which Irving wrote that the British press was owned by Jews.
 Volunteers were later recruited to remove and destroy the supplements before the magazine's distribution.

-Irving has said that the criticism is "probably justifiable" and has described his motivation in producing the controversial secret issue of Carnival Times as being to prevent the Carnival from making a profit that would be passed on to a South African group which he considered a "subversive organisation".
+Irving later said that the criticism was "probably justifiable" and described his motivation in producing the controversial secret issue of Carnival Times as preventing the Carnival from making a profit that would be passed to a South African anti-apartheid group, which he considered a "subversive organisation".